pnnl/tesp/examples/analysis/glm_dsot/README.md

 - Address already in use:

    - Are you already running something?
 Make sure it's finished, i.e., don't try to postprocess and run something new at the same time.
+Sometimes your run may finish, but schedule server is still active.
+A `./kill.sh` from the case folder will clean that up.

 - Infeasible solution/ No RT starting point:

-   - `genPowerLevel` needs to be adjusted in `8_hi_system_config.json`
+   - `genPowerLevel` needs to be adjusted in your case config file.

       - Defines the initial power output for generators when running the very first timestep.
 This allows them to be put in such a state that, when respecting ramp rates, they can reach a reasonable dispatch.

       - 0.6 - 0.7 usually works, for high-demand months, might need to go up to 0.85.
 Low-demand months might need to go to 0.45.

+      - 0.45 - 0.5 might be the range to use for a base case (i.e., pv = 1, ev, fl, and bt = 0).

 - Prepare case or generate case fails:

-   - Did you update RECS parameters?
+   - Did you update RECS parameter or change the location of your study?
 If so, remember to re-run `recs_gld_house_parameters.py`

 # How to run Post-Processing